andrrocity/trafficflow/vcis/vci_protocol_uris.md

 }
 ```

-This can be drilled even further to get a single value,  `/info/state/dynamics/speed` the result would be:
+The request URI can made further specific as to retrieve the scalar value.
+For example, a request for URI `/info/state/dynamics/speed` would result in:

 ```json
 25